-Although three years of data will be collected to insure the integrity of the assessment tool, the immediate results of the exit exam were achieved by this method:
+Prior to 2020, immediate results of the exit exam were achieved by this method:

-Each individual student's score on the 2017 PIES Exam was correlated with additional, qualitative data about the student, to provide a more comprehensive profile of the student, and to offset aberrations in test scores.
+Each individual student's score on the 2017-2019 PIES Exam was correlated with additional, qualitative data about the student, to provide a more comprehensive profile of the student, and to offset aberrations in test scores.
 These external measures were

 - Students' GPAs in major - Number of semesters to graduation and graduation rates - Margin of error: Students answered 30 questions and were allowed to miss 10 questions to achieve a perfect 20/20 score.
-(If a student scored 16/30, our results were 16/20).
-(See Appendix G: Offset Margin, page 21)
+(If a student scored

+16/30, results were 16/20).
+(See Appendix G: Offset Margin.)